MichaelKS123/Network-Packet-Sniffer-Analyzer/README.md

 **Thank you for using SilkPacket Pro!**

-*Monitor responsibly, analyze effectively, secure thoroughly.* 🔐
+*Monitor responsibly, analyse effectively, secure thoroughly.* 🔐

 ---